michelgokan/michelgokan/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="40%" align="right" alt="LIDo_Int" src="https://raw.githubusercontent.com/michelgokan/michelgokan/main/IAB-Posterpresentation_0.jpg" />

-I'm a computer science researcher.
-I recieved BSc degree in applied mathematics and continued with MSc in computer engineering @ Iran University of Science and Technology (ranked #1 amongst all universities in Iran by Times Higher Education rankings in 2017).
+I recieved BSc degree in applied mathematics and continued with MSc in computer engineering @ Iran University of Science and Technology.
 I started my PhD journey with the [Distributed Systems and Communications lab (DISCO)](https://www.kau.se/en/cs/research/research-areas/computer-networking-disco/disco-distributed-systems-and-communications "DISCO lab") @ Karlstad University (KAU) in Sweden.
 During my PhD, I worked in Ericsson research and development department as a research intern and directly contributed to the projects related to optimizing both the 4G-LTE and the 5G core.

 I have a established publications and inventions record.
 To know more about me and get access to the most recent information and updates about my research, please visit [my Linkedin profile](https://www.linkedin.com/in/michelgokan/) or [follow me on Twitter](https://twitter.com/michelgokan).